wultra/powerauth-tests/powerauth-backend-tests/README.md

 ## Supported Java Versions

-We recommend to use either of the LTS releases of Java for running the tests: 8, 11, or 17.
+We recommend to use one of the LTS releases of Java for running the tests: 8, 11, or 17.

 ## Building a Release Version of PowerAuth Backends